ValonRexhepi/JWT-Authentication-System/README.md

 # JWT Authentication System
 ## Goal
-The goal of this project is to create a Go application that implements JWT Authentication.
+The goal of this project is to create a Go application that implements a JWT token Authentication.
 This API will serve as a demonstration and training for the use of various technologies with Go.
+The token is valid 15 minutes but can be refresh if 1 minute remains from is expiration.

 ## Methods Available
 - Register an User
 - Login an User
+- Authenticate User with token

 ## Routes Requests
 - [POST]
   - localhost:8080/users/register &rarr; Register an User
   - localhost:8080/users/login &rarr; Login an User and Create JWT Token
+- [GET]
+  - localhost:8080/users/login &rarr; Authenticate an User with JWT Token

 ## Libraries Used
 - [Gorm, ORM Management Library](https://gorm.io/index.html)